btoll/dump_describes/README.md

 By default, **dump_describes** will only dump the `describe` blocks.
 Use the `--verbose` flag to also dump the `it` blocks.

-The following Jasmine identifiers are supported:
+The following identifiers are supported:

 + `describe`
 + `fdescribe`